 Step 3: Set Up Your Contact and Matter

-Lexicata is basically the CRM for Clio, with contact and matter pages that align perfectly with Clio’s.
+Leicata is basically the legal CRM for Clio, with contact and matter pages that align perfectly with Clio’s.
 So as you’re using Lexicata for lead tracking and managing your intake process, think of it like you’re setting up your case on Clio at the same time.

 You’ll need to create a new contact and matter in Lexicata (or add a new matter for an existing contact) in order to send out the intake form.
 This can be done easily with our “Quick Intake” feature, which allows you to create a new contact and matter simultaneously.